Nate has a degree in Finance and is an investor in OTC, Crypto, and NASDAQ related investments.

 Trying to find a coin to invest in can be overwhelming at times because there are SO many coins, and each will claim to be "groundbreaking".
 A few big things to pay attention to when trying to find a coin to invest in is the development team, use of funds, and whitepaper (of course their are many factors outside of these to consider as well).
 The whitepaper is a basic "roadmap" that the developers create explaining what they plan to accomplish in a timeline, how their crypto works, and what makes it special.
 Each crypto you consider should have a website with a whitepaper, if it does not have one it is the first tell of a scam.
 By reading the whitepaper there are a few things you should take away:

 - Does the goal sound possible?
 If the coin is claiming to cure cancer, solve global warming, and create world peace, it's probably a scam.

 - Does the coin have its own blockchain? if the coin does not have its own blockchain, then it is just a figment of someone's imagination at the moment, and by investing you technically do not own anything.

 - Is the coin's roadmap detailed?
 A good whitepaper will list the developer's goals and a step-by-step guide on how they plan to achieve those goals.
 If you have read the whitepaper and are satisfied with the coin's vision and with the team, its time to start investing.

 Finding The Right Crypto Exchange

 When you have found a coin to invest in, you have to find an exchange that has the coin listed.
-You will most likely have to start by creating a Coinbase account because it is one of the only exchanges that allows you to exchange fiat currency for crypto.
+You will most likely have to start by creating a Coinbase account because it is, in my opinion, one of the simplest exchanges to exchange fiat currency for crypto.
 Once you have set up an account with Coinbase and an account with the exchange that lists your coin, you must transfer the coin needed to purchase the coin you want to the second exchange.
 Once you have purchased the coin it is time to set up a wallet.